 So, remember to give your children lots of opportunities to learn and don’t be afraid to let them struggle a bit.
 Do hard things and really blossom with true learning!

-Jenny Underwood is a wife to her amazing husband of 17 years and stay-at-home momma to 3 kids with another on the way.
+Jenny Underwood is a wife to her amazing husband of 21 years and 4 lively children.
 She blogs at https://www.inconvenientfamily.com where she is learning that blessings aren’t always convenient.